SenseLogic/NANO/README.md

 *   `<width>`,`<width>`,...

-Alternatively, a named target width list can be used :
+Alternatively, a named target width list can be used.

+Here are those defined by default :

 *   **n** : 80
 *   **n2** : 80, 160